Registration forms accept and track event registration details from individuals that attend your event.

 Step 5: Add fields to your form (optional)

-You can add custom fields to your registration form to collect important information from registrants when they sign up for your event.
+You can add custom or specialized fields to your registration form to collect important information from registrants when they sign up for your event.

 To add a field:

-- To add a standard field, under Add custom fields click the button for the field type you wish to add.
-For example, click the "Text" button to add a standard field that will collect text from the registrant.
+To add a standard field, under Add custom fields click the button for the field type you wish to add.
+For example, click the "Textbox" button to add a standard field that will collect input text from the registrant.

 Preview your form: